soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 **Layer 1: Initial Investigation**

-**Node 0: Starting Point - Local Town**

-The PCs arrive in the local town where the archive is rumored to be located.
-They gather information about the ancient prophecies they need to investigate.

-Clues to adjacent nodes:

-- Clue 1: A local historian mentions the existence of an archive and suggests asking the town's elders (leads to Node 1.1).
-- Clue 2: A cryptic symbol drawn on a tavern's wall hints at a hidden entrance to the archive (leads to Node 1.3).
-- Clue 3: Overhearing a conversation at a marketplace, the party learns about a recent surge in cultist activity in the area (leads to Node 1.2).

 **Node 1.1: Seeking Guidance - Town Elders**

-The party visits the town's elders, hoping to gain insights into the archive and the prophecies.

-Clues to adjacent nodes:

-- Clue 1: An elder tells of an old guardian construct rumored to protect the archive (leads to Node 1.2).
-- Clue 2: Another elder mentions a cryptic inscription on the archive's entrance (leads to Node 1.3).
-- Clue 3: The third elder recalls a riddle spoken by an archive researcher long ago (leads to Node 2).

 **Node 1.2: The Cultist's Threat - Investigating Cult Activity**